shikhar-child-care-clinic/bahmni-apps-frontend/docs/consultation-event-system.md

 **Problem:** Currently, `ConsultationPad` manually calls `refreshQueries` for conditions after saving, creating tight coupling.

-**Solution:** Implement an EventBus-based pub-sub pattern where `ConsultationPad` publishes a "consultation saved" event with metadata about what changed, and dashboard widgets selectively refetch their own data.
+**Solution:** Implement an event-driven pub-sub pattern using Window CustomEvents where `ConsultationPad` publishes a "consultation saved" event with metadata about what changed, and dashboard widgets selectively refetch their own data.

 **Benefits:**